haqadn/jetpack/projects/plugins/boost/readme.txt

 Increase your website performance and speed up your website with one-click optimizations that supercharge your WordPress site’s performance and improve core web vitals scores for better search engine listings.

 Improving Core Web Vitals helps you rank higher on Google.
-A faster website also improves your SEO, helps you reduce your bounce rate and increase your ecommerce conversion rate.
+A faster website also improves your SEO, helps you reduce your bounce rate, and increases your e-commerce conversion rate.

 - Largest Contentful Paint (LCP): Measures loading performance.
 Improve your LCP and improve your website loading speed.
 - First Input Delay (FID): Measures interactivity.
 To improve user experience pages should have a low FID.